THIRD-PARTY PERSONAL INJURY CLAIM IN CHICAGO

 Injuries caused by heavy machinery are very common in factories or construction sites.
 Common injuries caused by heavy machinery include crushed hands, crushed arms, severed fingers, blindness, intercostal muscle strain injuries, general scrapes or gashes, and more.

 There are numerous ways that a third party personal injury claim can involve a car accident.
 For example, a driver who is not associated with the victim’s work can hit them or run them over.
 Additionally, a victim can get hurt by falling out of a car or by getting crushed by an overturned car.
-A victim can suffer a wide variety of injuries in third party claims like this including broken bones, scrapes, bruising, gashes, head injuries, back injuries, neck injuries, severed limbs, and even wrongful death.
+A victim can suffer a wide variety of injuries in third party claims like this including broken bones, scrapes, bruising, gashes, head injuries, back injuries, neck injuries, severed limbs, internal organ damage, and even wrongful death.

 Injuries from fires and explosions can be extensive depending on the severity of the event.
 There are generally four types of injuries associated with fires and explosions.